Cielquan/RUlaub/ROADMAP.md

     - via Promise for calls
     - via events for automated and sending stuff
     - **"events" with config**
-      - file loaded successfully (init)
-        DO: -
-        LVL: success
-        INFO: -
-        VIA: -
-      - file not found
-        DO: create new with defaults
-        LVL: info
-        INFO: New config created + where?
-        VIA: snackbar
       - cannot create / change file (permission or others)
         DO: work with default settings, set "no config state"
         LVL: error